MrCheatEugene/xfce-brightness-fix/README.md

 5. Click "Fix" to enable fix, or "Undo" to remove fix

 # Sources
-Sources are included with every release in "sources" folder
+Sources are included with every release in "source" folder